Prevention | Causes of Brain Injury | Stroke Rehabilitation | Traumatic Brain Injury (TBI)

-An acquired brain injury can result in cognitive, physical, emotional, or behavioral impairments that lead to permanent or temporary changes in functioning.
-Brain injury is a very complex phenomenon with dramatically varied effects.
-No two persons can expect the same outcome or resulting difficulties.
+The effects of an acquired brain injury can be severe and life-altering.
 The brain controls every part of human life: physical, intellectual, behavioral, social and emotional.
-When the brain is damaged, some part of a person’s life is adversely affected.
+When the brain is damaged, some part of a person's life is adversely affected.

 Some physical changes may include:

 - Changes in senses: hearing, sight, smell, etc.

 Some cognitive/thinking changes may include:

 - Inability to recognize changes in themselves